abdel700/MY-FIRST-REPO/readme.txt

 This is my First Repository.
 Welcomegit init
-We doing things right so far
+We doing thing right so far
 created from another branch